 Students wishing to drop a non-developmental course may do so online using WebAdvisor, at the Wrangler Express, or Registrar's Office.
 A student wishing to drop a developmental course or withdraw from college should obtain a drop or withdrawal form from the Wrangler Express or the Registrar's Office.
 Students are encouraged to consult with instructors prior to dropping a class.
 Students may not completely withdraw from the college by use of the Web.
 Students must drop a class or withdraw from college before the official withdrawal date stated in the class schedule.
 Students who are part of the Armed Forces Reserves may withdraw with a full refund if the withdrawal is due to their being ordered into active duty.
-A copy of the student's orders must be presented to the Registrar's Office at the time of the withdrawal.
-For details, please contact the Office of the Registrar.
-No longer attending class, does not automatically constitute withdrawal from that class, nor does a student's notification to an instructor that the student wishes to be dropped.
+A copy of the student's orders must be presented to the Registrar.
+No longer attending class does not automatically constitute withdrawal from that class, nor does a student's notification to an instructor that the student wishes to be dropped.
 Failure of a student to complete the drop/withdrawal process will result in a grade of "F." (Source: Odessa College Catalog of Courses 2012-2013, page 36)